Maryam-Nasseri/Fine-tuning-with-QLoRA/README.md

 - Follow the steps in the previous section (fine-tuning with LoRA) first; here we need to make the peft model in quantised versions.
 - Set up the bitsandbytes configuration for quantisation as in `bnb_config.py`.
+- If needed, you can prepare the model's embedding layers for gradient updating after setting the bitsandbytes parameters.
 - Instead of `Trainer()` method (as in full fine-tuning and fine-tuning with LoRA), use the `SFTTrainer()` method.